AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/adopt-global-administration.md

 ## Request access to the [!DNL Global Admin Console]

-To request access to the [!DNL Global Admin Console], follow the steps below after consulting your Adobe representative.
+To request access to the [[!DNL Global Admin Console]](https://adminconsole.adobe.com/support/), follow the steps below after consulting your Adobe representative.

 1. In the Admin Console, navigate to **[!UICONTROL Support]** > **[!UICONTROL Support Summary]**.

+  >[!NOTE]
+  >
-   **Note:** Submit the support case through the main organization, which serves as the root organization in the Global Admin hierarchy.
+  > Submit the support case through the main organization, which serves as the root organization in the Global Admin hierarchy.

 1. Select **[!UICONTROL Create Case]** to open the **[!UICONTROL Create Case]** window.